Android Publishing

 6. Repeat with the remaining tasks in the list.

-Apps that request access to sensitive permissions or data (as defined in the user data policiesarrow-up-right) are required by the Google Play Store to include a privacy policy.
+Apps that request access to sensitive permissions or data (as defined in the [user data policies](https://play.google.com/about/privacy-security-deception/user-data/)) are required by the Google Play Store to include a privacy policy.
 All apps made on Thunkable request access to sensitive permissions or data, which means you will need to provide a privacy policy.

 **Main store listing**